TomPace101/nanopore_diffusion/notes.md

 https://www.sharelatex.com/learn/Biblatex_citation_styles

 # Post-processing

+Organization:
+We want to have post-processing tasks, which include generating plots from the available plotdata.

+Options:
+1) could scan the filesystem for plotdata files, and then generate the plots.
+But that doesn't tell you how to construct any plots with more than one series on them.
+2) Could just define a bunch of scripts, which generate plots.
+This is the most flexible approach.
+And we probably will do this, at least for things like the brainy-media figure.
+But, what about plots that are fairly repetitive, just on different data?
+3) Could create plot definition files, kind of like I have before.

+Let's get specific.
+What plots do I have so far to generate?
+- The brainy-media figure.
+This probably belongs in its own script.
+- The centerline plots (concentration, and now also electric potential)

+So, the question at the moment is, how do I want the centerline plots to work?
+Each one is potentially from a different mesh (although not all are).
+Do you want series from the same mesh on the same axes?

+It sounds like, for the time being, we just need to use scripts.
+As we get those developed, some (but not all) may become doit tasks, and some (but not all) may refactor into data-driven approaches.

 _EFFORT_ Function to extract data for 1D plot
 - needs to return two 1D arrays (independent and dependent variables)
 - could give it coordinate axis, limits, and number of points